THE BEST LAS VEGAS PROPERTIES

 securities in the over-the-counter market.
 See adjustable-rate mortgage (ARM).

-to fully disclose, in writing, the terms and conditions of credit, such as a
+lenders to fully disclose, in writing, the terms and conditions of credit, such

-property that consists of a structure that provides living space (dwelling
+that consists of a structure that provides living space (dwelling units) for

-units) for two to four families, although ownership of the structure is
+two to four families, although ownership of the structure is evidenced by a

 Trustee - A fiduciary who holds or controls